-Assertions used in the protocol exchanges defined by this specification MUST always be protected against tampering using a digital signature or a keyed message digest applied by the issuer.
-An assertion MAY additionally be encrypted, preventing unauthorized parties from inspecting the content.
+Assertions used in the protocol exchanges defined by this specification MUST always be integrity protected using a digital signature or Message Authentication Code applied by the issuer, which authenticates the issuer and ensures integrity of the assertion content.
+In many cases, the assertion is issued by a third party and it must be protected against tampering by the client that presents it.
+An assertion MAY additionally be encrypted, preventing unauthorized parties (such as the client) from inspecting the content.